ustaalon/LethalCompany.ExtraDays/README.md

 Please let me know about any bugs, issues or requests regarding my mod by opening an [issue](https://github.com/ustaalon/LethalCompany.ExtraDays/issues), by leaving a comment in [this Discord channel](https://discord.com/channels/1168655651455639582/1190842600534573056) or by sending me an email at ustaalon@gmail.com

 # Release Notes
+### 2.0.6
+- Fixed version in DLL file, required new version bump

 ### 2.0.5
 - Fixing enemies not spawning (also in DynamicDeadline) when you have higher deadline (edge case missed)